 The curriculum then gradually builds an understanding of the Old and New Testaments, focusing each year on specific periods and stories of interest.
 Alongside these studies the children undertake an annual in-depth study into one of the world’s major religions.

-Form 4 RS is now taught as part of the new Humanities course and is assessed termly in a variety of ways to both measure developing skills and growing knowledge.
+Form 4 RP is now taught as part of the new Humanities course and is assessed termly in a variety of ways to both measure developing skills and growing knowledge.

 At the end of each term, pupils are assessed in one form or another.
 Forms of assessment include a written test, presentation or computerised assessment.